The following manual will present

 worksheets and even chartsheets.
 This assumes that you have basic

-manuals that cover using these better than we could ever tell you
+using these better than we could ever tell you to.

 ## create a workbook